kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 * 3-4x L3 cache
 * Keep ECC capabilities

+> Note: there's an elusive candidate in the name of the [Core i3-9320, based on the i3-9300](https://www.cpu-monkey.com/en/compare_cpu-intel_core_i3_9300-922-vs-intel_core_i3_9320-921), with slightly better turbo.
+Unfortunately it is not referenced in the motherboard compatibility list.

 ### RAM

 If the motherboard support DDR4-2666, the table above revealed CPUs supporting that speed have no ECC support.
 It's pointless to pursue faster RAM and sacrifice data integrity.
-So we're good staying at 2400 MHz.
+We'll **keep at 2400 MHz, and purchase DDR4-2666 if cheaper**.

-More capacity is nice to have, but 16 GB is plenty even with 8 drives in the RAIDZ array.
+The current 16 GB are plenty, even with 8 drives in the RAIDZ array.
+To support VMs, 32 GB will be nice to have.
 Maxing it out to 64 GB is a luxury.
+The upgrade will depends of price.

 ### Motherboard